 Network sharing is a way for operators to share the heavy deployment for mobile networks.
-There has been functionality that supports a basic type of network sharing since the Release 5 versions of the 3GPP specifications, which experienced discussion of five scenarios related to GERAN and UTRAN described, on the basis of R99 version, and relevant normative work were incorporated into 3GPP TS 22.011, TS 22.101, TS 22.115 and TS 22.129, and etc..
+There has been functionality that supports a basic type of network sharing since the Release 5 versions of the 3GPP specifications, which had discussions over five scenarios related to GERAN and UTRAN, on the basis of R99 version, and relevant normative work were incorporated into 3GPP TS 22.011, TS 22.101, TS 22.115 and TS 22.129, etc.

-Especially, 3GPP TS 23.251 allow different core network operators to connect to a shared radio access network, and the operators do not only share the radio network elements, but may also share the radio resources themselves, which introduced the stage 2 details and descriptions of how these requirements are supported in a 3GPP GERAN, and UTRAN based network.
+Especially, 3GPP TS 23.251 allows different core network operators to connect to a shared radio access network, and the operators can not only share the radio network elements, but may also share the radio resources themselves.
+Considering supporting UE and non-supporting UE, which was introduced in the stage 2 details and descriptions of how these requirements are supported in the 3GPP GERAN and UTRAN networks.
 To scope with Release 8 in 3GPP E-UTRAN, RAN Sharing Enhancements are further updated in TS 22.101.

-Considering above, the expanding 5G coverage area, license and access network infrastructure, as well as mergers, acquisitions will arise more network-sharing scenarios depending on different operator strategies but also on rules and legislation in different countries.
-In this sense the interest in network sharing tools may extends to the vast majority of the existing 4G operators who intend to deploy a NG Radio Access Network to complement the existing E-UTRAN coverage.
+Therefore, the expanding 5G coverage area, license and access network infrastructure, as well as mergers, acquisitions will arise more network-sharing scenarios depending on different operators’ strategies and on many rules and legislation in different countries.
+In this sense the interest in network sharing tools may extend to the vast majority of the existing 4G operators who intend to deploy a NG Radio Access Network to complement the existing E-UTRAN coverage.

-When developing 5G network with frequency band, mostly high frequency, energy-saving and resource savings policies will prompt operators to change the data configuration and wireless parameter of the built 5G base station, to support access sharing, as long as normal market and covering compensation behavior, which mostly extend the delivery time.
-In addition, the adjustment of wireless parameters may also lead to network instability and increase the complexity of wireless operation, more often happened when there is a direct link between wireless access and core network, which is not always applicable to every geographically area.
+When developing existing sharing network with higher frequency band and the emerging energy-saving and resource saving policies, the basic challenge for the partners’ network is related with the maintenance generated by sharing(e.g. numbers of N2) between shared wireless access and two or more core networks, especially for the vast coverage and millions of base stations,

-Then that may arise the logical links idea, as another natural next step that can be considered for cooperation.
-For these reasons it is suggested to investigate what shortcomings currently in the specifications may prevent a standardized approach to the deployment of shared networks, for example only the evolution of access network sharing in 5G is completed in TS 23.501, without considering other scenarios, such as lack of connection between shared access and core network.
+For these reasons we suggest to investigate the shortcomings currently in the specifications in order to prevent an approach to the deployment of shared networks, for example only the standards of access network sharing in 5G being completed in TS 23.501, without considering other scenarios.

-And compared with the existing technology, the new scenario are requested to solve the problem of :

-- Resource sharing among multiple operators for deploying 5G without directly link between shared access and core network, which network slice focus mainly within one network by using mapping of slices in roaming scenario.
+After having compared with the existing technology, the main scenario is the resource sharing with one registration among multiple operators for deploying 5G without a direct link between shared access and core network (e.g. N2 link).

-- After roaming out of home network, users do not need to have roaming agreements also can access and enjoy services through hosted network with home PLMN, unlike inter-national roaming, while users access the network through VPLMN and roaming agreements.

-- Users do not need to register with the visiting party and home network both, for example in SNPN scenario, differently still use the subscribed services as they usually have in home network.

-- UE is not aware of the quiet changes in the network, not to say the impact of service and continuity.

 Actually, this study is based on the lessons of 4G and 5G network sharing deployment, which could help us realize that access sharing right now is ready to be updated.
-And more scenario need to be introduce, in order to improve the resource utilization of existing wireless access, provide users with seamless service experience in remote areas, and etc..
+And more scenarios need to be introduced, in order to improve the resource utilization of existing wireless access, provide users with seamless service experience in remote areas, and etc.